Walking Tour: The Financial District

 This solid building, designed by Edward James Lennox, was built out of Credit River Valley sandstone.
 The Romanesque Revival style shows the obvious influence of H. H. Richardson.
 Begun in 1885, it opened in 1899, and for years, its clock tower was a skyline landmark.
 Today, the building houses the provincial criminal courts.
 Go in to see the impressive staircase, columns with decorative capitals, and mosaic floor.
 The stained-glass window (1898) by Robert McCausland depicts the union of Commerce and Industry watched over by Britannia.
 Note the carved heads on the exterior entrance pillars -- supposedly portraits of political figures and citizens of the period, including the architect.

 Exit along Queen St. and turn right.
 Pause at the intersection of Queen and Bay sts.
-Bay St., Toronto's equivalent of Wall St., curves at this intersection, offering a good view N and S. Cross Bay St., and you'll find yourself in Nathan Phillips Sq., with New City Hall looming above:
+Bay St., Toronto's equivalent of Wall St., curves at this intersection, offering a good view north and South.
+Cross Bay St., and you'll find yourself in Nathan Phillips Sq., with New City Hall looming above:

 17. New City Hall